-Infections caused by the bacterium ''Chlamydia trachomatis'' are the most frequently reported notifiable disease in Utah, with 10,541 cases reported in 2018.
-Over sixty percent of the reported cases were among persons between 15 and 24 years of age.
-The overall rate for chlamydia in Utah in 2018 was 333.5 cases per 100,000 persons.
+Infections caused by the bacterium ''Chlamydia trachomatis'' are the most frequently reported notifiable disease in Utah, with 11,073 cases reported in 2019.
+Almost sixty percent of the reported cases were among persons between 15 and 24 years of age.
+The overall rate for chlamydia in Utah in 2019 was 345.4 cases per 100,000 persons.
 Females with chlamydia are at risk for developing pelvic inflammatory disease (PID), and both men and women may become infertile as a result of untreated chlamydia.
 Untreated chlamydia infections can damage the reproductive systems of both males and females.
 Susceptibility to more serious infections such as HIV also increases when an individual is infected with chlamydia.
 In addition, pregnant women with chlamydia can pass the infection to their infant during delivery, potentially resulting in pneumonia or neonatal ophthalmia.

 Chlamydia, Utah and U.S., 1992-2020

 NotesRates were calculated by dividing the number of cases for each year by the total population within that year and multiplying by 100,000.
 Prior to 2009, Utah rates were calculated using the morbidity report date; effective 2009, rates were calculated using the date of diagnosis.
 At the time of writing, U.S. STD Surveillance Data for 2020 was not yet available.